Tacha-S/perception/README.md

 - CUDA GICP : Adjust thousands of poses of different objects accurately under occlusion and simultanesouly using parallel GICP
 - CUDA KNN : Do a parallel KNN search between an input point cloud and thousands of rendered point clouds
 - Works without a CNN for 3-Dof pose estimation
-- Works with an instance segmentation CNN (like Mask-RCNN) for 6-Dof pose estimation
+- Python/C++ pipeline for running instance segmentation CNN (Mask-RCNN) and PERCH 2.0 for 6-Dof pose estimation
 - Python interface for running experiments on large datasets and computing pose accuracy metrics (AUC, ADD-S, ADD)
+- ROS interface for running with robotic platforms like PR2 etc.

 System Requirements
 ------------